 “Some types of giving don’t work well with donor-advised funds,” Harris says.
 “For instance, if you want to create a scholarship program and you want complete control to decide on scholarship recipients.”
 Donor-advised funds don’t allow donors such control.

 On the other hand, you don’t need to file tax forms every year.
-The sponsoring charity’s tax paperwork will cover your donation and generally doesn’t provide details how your money is spent.
+The sponsoring charity’s tax paperwork will cover your donation and generally doesn’t provide details on how your money is spent.
 If you want to keep your giving private, this can be a positive.
 Additionally, the paperwork required to start a donor-advised fund is less time consuming (and less expensive) than for a private foundation.

 What is a private foundation?